AndreVarandas/CSharp-Clash-Royale-API/Readme.md

 ﻿# Clash Royale Api

+Get all info about clash royale cards, loot, leagues and player level's.
-This is a simple wrapper for the awesome NodeJS Clash Royale api made by [Martin Carrera](https://github.com/martincarrera/clash-royale-api).
+This is a wrapper for the awesome NodeJS Clash Royale api made by [Martin Carrera](https://github.com/martincarrera/clash-royale-api).

 #### Motivation
 The need to use this library in any dotnet core application.

 #### Usage

-Install with one:

-- *Package Manager*:
+Install using your favorite package manager:

 - `PM> Install-Package ClashRoyaleApi -Version 1.0.0`
-- *.NET Cli*:
 - `$ dotnet add package ClashRoyaleApi --version 1.0.0`
-- *Packet CLI*:
 - `$ paket add ClashRoyaleApi --version 1.0.0`

 **Available models**: